-Please refer to our Current Studies page to learn more about active clinical trials and opportunites to enroll as a participant.
+Please refer to our Current Studies page to learn more about active clinical trials and opportunities to enroll as a participant.
 We encourage interested patients to contact us to take part in cutting-edge clinical research.

 Our experts dedicate time and effort to writing scientific articles to contribute to the field of knowledge advancing Dermatology.
 To see recent articles published by our faculty, please visit our page on Research News.

 Besides supporting faculty research, the Department of Dermatology considers research as a core component of education for our trainees and encourages residents in Dermatology to co-lead studies and publish papers on innovative topics in the field.

 One-year research fellowships are also available through the Department of Dermatology.
 Please refer to our Research Training Opportunities for information about requirements and how to apply.